PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Label-guided Data Augmentation for Prompt-based Tuning

 \subsection{Label Augmentation}

-Due to the limited available labels in few-shot learning, recent work are generating label words to help prediction~\cite{schick2020exploiting,gao2020making}.
-The goal is to extend the label space by incorporating the rich context of vocabulary.
-While existing work mainly focus on selecting one label word for each label category manually or automatically in prompt-tuning, the resultant label words are often inconsistent and the semantics in other candidate label words are ignored.
-Therefore, we propose to automatically search multiple label words for each class to better enrich the label space.
-Let $\mathcal{F} : \mathcal{V}_\mathcal{Y} \rightarrow \mathcal{Y}$ denote the \textit{one-to-multiple verbalizer} that maps each label category $y \in \mathcal{Y} $ to a set of label words $ \mathcal{V}_y = \{v_y^1, v_y^2, ..., v_y^{k_y}\} \subset \mathcal{V}_\mathcal{Y} $, where $k_y = | \mathcal{V}_y|$ denotes the number of selected label words for each class.
+Due to the limited available labels in few-shot learning, recent works are generating \textit{label words} to help prediction~\cite{schick2021exploiting,gao2021making}.
+The goal is to extend the label space by incorporating the rich semantics in the vocabulary.
+The existing works mainly focus on selecting one label word for each class manually or automatically in prompt tuning, where the resultant label words often have a large variance and the semantics in other candidate label words are ignored.
+Therefore, we explore automatically searching for multiple label words for each class to better enrich the label space.
+Let $\mathcal{F}: \mathcal{Y} \rightarrow \mathcal{V}_\mathcal{Y}$ denote the \textit{one-to-multiple verbalizer} that maps each label category $y \in \mathcal{Y} $ to a set of label words in the vocabulary $ \mathcal{V}_y = \{v_y^1, v_y^2, ..., v_y^{k_y}\} \subset \mathcal{V}_\mathcal{Y} $, where $k_y = | \mathcal{V}_y|$ denotes the number of selected label words for each class.
 Generally, our proposed search process has two steps including \textit{searching for label word candidates} and \textit{searching for verbalizer candidates}.